bepitulaz/asepbagja-blog/content/en/simple-and-cheap-iot-data-logging-with-clojure.md

 - Programming
 images:
 - "https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Clojure_logo.svg/500px-Clojure_logo.svg.png"
+summary: "The concept is simple.
+Just catch the string from the sensor, transform it into Clojure data structure."
 ---

 I have a small green house in [my home front yard](https://asep.co/my-familys-journey-to-grow-our-own-food/), and I deployed some sensors like temperature, humidity, electrical conductivity (EC), and pH sensor there.